LEAD: Min-Max Optimization from a Physical Perspective: Optimization Mechanics

 \section{Optimization Mechanics}

-In our attempt to find an efficient update scheme or trajectory to optimize the min-max objective $f\left(X, Y\right)$, we note from classical physics the following: under the influence of a net force $F$, the trajectory of motion of a physical object of mass $m$, is determined by Newton's 2\textsuperscript{nd} Law,
+In our effort to study min-max optimization from a physical perspective, we note from classical physics the following: under the influence of a net force $F$, the equation of motion of a physical object of mass $m$, is determined by Newton's 2\textsuperscript{nd} Law,

 with the object's coordinate expressed as $X_t \equiv X$.
-As stated by the \textit{principle of least action}\footnote{Also referred to as the Principle of Stationary Action.}~\citep{landau1960course}, nature ``selects'' the particular trajectory of motion obtained from solving Eq.(\ref{eq:newtons_law}), over other possibilities as a quantity called \textit{action} is extremized along it.
+According to the \textit{principle of least action}\footnote{Also referred to as the Principle of Stationary Action.}~\citep{landau1960course}, nature ``selects'' this particular trajectory over other possibilities, as a quantity called the \textit{action} is extremized along it.

-Hence, the ability to model our game optimization task in terms of an object moving under a force allows for a discovery of an efficient optimization path through the least action principle, according to Eq.(\ref{eq:newtons_law}).
-Regarding how such modeling may be performed, we take inspiration from Polyak's heavy-ball momentum ~\citep{polyak1964some} method\footnote{Arbitrary momentum coefficient results in incorporating friction in the equivalent physical system.} in single objective minimization of an objective $f\left(x\right)$,